guinob17/nlwia/README.md

-# nlwia
+# nlw-ia

-Building a awesome complete project using artificial intelligence.
+Building this awesome complete project using artificial intelligence.

 With Html, css and JavaScript